Industrial Worker newspaper

 Submitted by Juan Conatz on March 1, 2014

-Originally the voice of the IWW in the Pacific Northwest during the 1910s and 1920s, the Industrial Worker eventually became the main official English-language publication of the union, which it continues to be today.
+Originally the voice of the IWW in the Pacific Northwest during the 1910s and 1920s, the Industrial Worker eventually became the main official English-language publication of the union.
+It ceased to be a newspaper in late 2015, transitioning into a magazine until 2021.
+Since then it had mainly been an online blog, with occasional collections of writings released in a pamphlet format.

 Comments